-59% of companies allow their employees to use their own electronic devices at work.
+Fifty-nine percent of companies allow their employees to use their own electronic devices at work.
 This figure rises to 71% for small businesses according to a TechPro study.

-To take advantage of BYOD while avoiding the associated threats it is important to have a clear vision on the next points:
+To take advantage of BYOD while avoiding the associated threats, it is important to have a clear vision on the next points:

-Encrypting all data is the best way to ensure that most information stays safe, even if the device is stolen or if someone penetrates the company’s network
+Encrypting all data is the best way to ensure that most information stays safe, even if the device is stolen or if someone penetrates the company’s network.

 This technology can be directly implemented in the device by the manufacturer or can be purchased from a private company that also provides customer service and regular updates.

 Although best practices and rules are written in golden letters, if employees do not feel concerned, they will not be applied.
 Ludivine Martin, a researcher of the LISER, Luxembourg, and the CREM, France, has shown that the use of innovative work practices is an important incentive for the employee’s motivation.
-It is therefore imperative to make it clear to all employees that the use of private devices in a business environment is an advantage associated with specific responsibilities on both sides.
+It is, therefore, imperative to make it clear to all employees that the use of private devices in a business environment is an advantage associated with specific responsibilities on both sides.

-The BYOD is a growing trend that has already been addressed by CASES through an article released in 201X.
+The BYOD is a growing trend that has already been addressed by CASES through an article released in 2014.
 Since this publication, the benefits and threats have changed slightly due to the consumption of ICT by individuals and the industry.
-However, once a clear strategy has been developed by the IT department with the support of the company management, employee adoption of rules and best practices is not too complicated.
+However, once a clear strategy has been developed by the IT department with the support of the company’s management, employee adoption of rules and best practices is not too complicated.
 Then, BYOD becomes an opportunity to engage everyone in a more optimistic perspective of cybersecurity and a way to raise standards.

-“The most important point with BYOD is to consider the overall situation to anticipate any incidents that may occur.
+‘The most important point with BYOD is to consider the overall situation to anticipate any incidents that may occur.
 Here are some tips for doing this: